Chris44442/cyclone5_soc_fpga_config_tool/README.md

 ## How to use the tool

-Copy the tool to the device, e.g. via SSH.
+Copy the tool from your host PC to the device, e.g. via SSH.
 On the device you need to have access to the rbf file, e.g. by mounting your SD card.
 Run the tool.

-Showing you my update script should give you a general idea, although you will most likely need to make changes if you want to use it:
+Showing you my copy and update script should give you a general idea, although you will most likely need to make changes if you want to use it.
+Copy the tool once:

 ```